Inpatient Psychiatry Service

 The hospital serves both the affluent Upper East Side of Manhattan and the socioeconomically challenged East Harlem community.
 In addition, many admissions are transferred directly from affiliate hospitals, nursing homes, community mental health agencies, and adult and child residence programs.
 Many patients are homeless and seriously disenfranchised.
 Others are severely and persistently mentally ill and in need of comprehensive psychiatric, medical, and social services.

-Given Mount Sinai's international acclaim and expertise in geriatric medicine and psychiatry, patients are frequently well into their 80s and 90s.
+Given Mount Sinai's international acclaim and expertise in geriatric medicine and psychiatry, many patients are well into their 80s and 90s.
 The diagnostic range of patient presentations is also extremely diverse.
-Residents gain experience in the evaluation and treatment of all the major psychotic, mood, anxiety, cognitive, and substance-related syndromes.
+Residents gain experience in the evaluation and treatment of all the major psychotic, mood, anxiety, personality, cognitive, and substance-related syndromes.

 There are usually one to three teams on each unit, depending on the number of patients.
 A treatment team consists of an attending psychiatrist, one to two psychiatric residents (often of different PGY-levels), nurses, and a social worker.
 As the average length of stay on inpatient units is approximately 11 to12 days, residents have the opportunity to get to know their patients relatively well.
 Residents work from 8 am until 6 pm, and are expected to manage up to eight patients with whom they will meet for daily sessions.